LucaFranceschini/wrapper-roo/README.md

     $ npm i wrapper-roo

 ## Usage
-(more details can be found in the wiki)
 ### Example
 The following code add two console prints to be executed before and after a wrapped function:
 ```js